dentarg/auth0-blog/_posts/2017-11-16-webpack-a-gentle-introduction.markdown

 _**Project Asokoro**_ is a project that we have embarked upon for the people of _Asokoro_.
 It does exactly what _**Project Lingo**_ does. _**Project Lingo**_ allows a mere human click a button, input a destination and Lingo automatically teleports the human to their preferred destination in approximately 5 minutes.

 In _**Project Asokoro**_, we'll have a bunch of JavaScript, Sass and Image files.
 We need to compress and optimize these files so that Asokoro can be super-fast.
-I mean, you don't want Asokoro taking over an hour to teleport a human because of our in-efficient developer work-flow.
+I mean, you don't want Asokoro taking over an hour to teleport a human because of our inefficient developer work-flow.
 We also don't want investors running way.

 This is what we need to do: